circonus/docs/content/irondb/irondb/integrations/graphite.md

 Where tags are appended to the normal name and are separated by semicolons (`;`).

 For more info on the graphite tag format see: [Graphite Tag Support](http://graphite.readthedocs.io/en/latest/tags.html).
-For info on querying the tagged graphite data see [Graphite Tag Queries](/graphite-rendering.md#searching-for-tags)

 For data safety reasons, we recommend that you use the RESTful POST interface to send graphite data.
 The network socket listener provides no feedback to the